sepich/containerd-registry-cache/README.md

 ### Notes
 - Cache volume data could be cleaned up at any time.
 There is no expiration and built-in auto cleaning.
 You can implement any cleanup policy via sidecar and `find -del`
 - By default, both Blobs and Manifests (excluding `:latest`) are cached.
 You can disable Manifests caching altogether (`--cache-manifests=no`), to always re-query all tags (like mutable `:3`, `:3.1`, with immutable `:3.1.2`)
+- Blobs are reused across all registries, as they are "content addressable" via sha256
 - Pulls for cached private Manifests require no auth.
 Use with care for private registries!
 You can specify such registries as `--private-registry` to skip Manifest caching and only cache Blobs.
 Still, one can download such private Blob from the cache knowing its sha256 without auth.
 - You can use "default credentials" `--creds-file` to avoid dockerHub unauthenticated rate limits for example.
 File is `yaml` with section names equal to corresponding registry hosts: